 Until next time, dip on!

-Add the milk, sugar, yolks, butter, and salt to a heavy-bottomed saucepan.
+Add the milk, sugar, yolks, butter, and salt in a heavy-bottomed saucepan.

-Bring to a gently boil over low to medium heat.
+Bring to a gentle boil over low to medium heat.

 Whisk slowly and often.